 The 17-40 is more typically used for shooting landscapes, seascapes. nighttime photos of the skies and photographing interiors where the spaces are tight.

 There are alternative wide-angle lenses for you if you're not a Canon loyalist.
-At about 1/3 of the cost of the Canon lens is an alternative lens for your Canon DSLR made by Tamron.
+At a much lower cost than the Canon lens, the Tamron is an alternative lens to use on your Canon DSLR.

-I purchased this ones and have been quite happy with it.
+I purchased this one and have been quite happy with it, accept for it's focusing noise when shooting video with my 70D.
 You can read reviews by quite a few photographers who have purchased it on Amazon below.

 Back from Canon 17-40 to Canon Camera Lenses